Ottapalam: Administration

 The Ottapalam assembly constituency is part of Palakkad Lok Sabha constituency.

 Ottapalam Taluk

 Ottapalam is one of the six Taluks of Palakkad district.

 Transport

 Road

 The Palakkad-Shoranur (Kulappully) State Highway passes through the town.
-Government buses as well as private bus services operate between Ottapalam and other major towns, such as Palakkad,Thrissur,Mannarkkad,Pattambi,Guruvayoor,Perinthalmanna,Thiruvilwamala,Chelakkara (through the Ottapalam-Mayanur Bridge, inaugurated on 22 January 2011.)
+Government buses as well as private bus services operate between Ottapalam and other major towns, such as Palakkad, Thrissur, Mannarkkad, Pattambi, Guruvayoor, Perinthalmanna, Thiruvilwamala and Chelakkara (through the Ottapalam-Mayanur Bridge, inaugurated on 22 January 2011).

 Rail

 The town is served by the Ottapalam railway station, which lies between Palakkad and Shoranur Junction on the Jolarpettai–Shoranur line.
-Forty-nine Indian Railways trains stop at the station.
+Fifty Indian Railways trains stop at the station.

 Notable people

 The following people were either born in and/or are residents of Ottapalam: